Andrea-Bruno/PayPal/README.md

 ---

 ## 📖 **Introduction**
-**[PayPal.Easy]** is a .NET library designed to simplify PayPal integration.
+**PayPal.Easy** is a .NET library designed to simplify PayPal integration.
 With just a few steps, you can accept payments, handle payment notifications, and automate processes like order management and shipping address capture.

 ---

-## Tutorial
+## 👉 **Tutorial**

 This is a minimalist, distraction-free example of a website with an online purchase of a service, and an event notification of the purchase completion.
 We recommend that you start by looking at this example: [Tutorial on GitHub](https://github.com/Andrea-Bruno/Blazor-Auto-GUI-generator-samples/tree/master/PayPalIntegration)